 Pozen Professor Lecture series

-The Richard and Ann Pozen Visiting Professor in Human Rights is a senior scholar or practitioner with a distinguished record in human rights in the academic, professional, journalistic, political, or civic world.
+The Pozen Visiting Professor in Human Rights is a senior scholar or practitioner with a distinguished record in human rights in the academic, professional, journalistic, political, or civic world.
 In addition to teaching one Human Rights course during his/her stay at the University of Chicago, the Pozen Professor also gives a public lecture series.

 Human Rights Workshop Series